-Note: 1 "School related purposes" has been narrowly interpreted by the courts under Article 14 of the Arkansas Constitution to require the expenditure to be for a legitimate public purpose closely related to the provision of K-12 education.
+Note: 1 "School related purposes" has been narrowly interpreted by the courts under Article 14 of the Arkansas Constitution to require the expenditures to be for a legitimate public purpose closely related to the provision of K-12 education.

-Legal Reference: A.C.A. § 6-13-701 (g)
+Legal References: A.C.A. § 6-13-701(g) A.C.A. § 6-20-417